Spirastrella coccinea

 Spirastrella coccinea is a species of marine sponge in the family Spirastrellidae.
-It is found in the tropical western Atlantic Ocean, the Caribbean Sea, the Gulf of Mexico.
+It is found in the tropical western Atlantic Ocean, the Caribbean Sea, and the Gulf of Mexico.

 Description

 Spirastrella coccinea is a thin encrusting sponge, less than 10 mm thick, forming patches of a square metre or more, covering the substrate.
 The oscula (holes through which water leaves the sponge) are often raised on low mounds and are up to 2 mm in diameter; transparent star-shaped canals radiate from the oscula.
-The texture of the sponge is smooth and leathery, red on the surface and brownish-red or orange in the interior.
+The texture of the sponge is smooth and leathery, red on the surface and brownish-red or orange on the interior.
 Sponges in shallow water are orangish-red while those at greater depths are red or pink, sometimes with white specks near the oscula.
 The spicules that stiffen the sponge and form the skeleton are tylostyles, rods with one end pointed and the other knobbed, and there are also microscleres in the tissues, but no spongin fibres.